missing cover art

-has a plot describing how the Lemmings have split into 12 distinct tribes, each of which has their own landscape and their own cultural identity - they include Egyptian, Circus and Highland.
+DescriptionThe sequel to Lemmings has a plot describing how the Lemmings have split into 12 distinct tribes.
+Each tribe has its own landscape and cultural identity - they include Egyptian, Circus, and Highland.
 However, Lemming Island is now in danger, and you must complete 10 levels for each tribe in order for them to reunite and reassemble the Talisman from the 12 pieces.

-Unlike the first game, you are rewarded for saving as many Lemmings as possible, rather than simply passing or failing.
+Unlike the first game, the player is rewarded for saving as many Lemmings as possible, rather than simply passing or failing.
 The ultimate aim is to save all 60 Lemmings through all levels, thereby earning a Gold Medal for that tribe - Silver and Bronze are also on offer.
-You can also go back over levels in the hope of saving more Lems.
+The player can also go back over levels in the hope of saving more Lems.

-Because there are 12 tribes, and you can switch between them at any point, you have to be stuck 12 times in order to be unable to progress.
-The game saves your progress rather than using passwords as in the first game.
+Because there are 12 tribes, and the player can switch between them at any point, you have to be stuck 12 times to be unable to progress.
+The game saves progress rather than using passwords as in the first game.

 There are no reviews for the Acorn 32-bit release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.